the-teachingRSE-project/competencies/competencies.md

 Assistant, Research Fellow, or Software Engineer.
-Regardless of their job title, RSEs share a set of core skills that are required to write software, understand the research environment, and ensure that they produce sustainable, maintainable code that supports reproducible research outputs, following the FAIR principles [@FAIR4RS].
+Regardless of their job title, RSEs share a set of core skills that are required to write software, understand the research environment, and ensure that they produce sustainable, maintainable code that supports reproducible research outputs, following the Findability, Accessibility, Interoperability and Reusability (FAIR) principles [@FAIR4RS].

 This paper defines a set of core values and competencies, agnostic of specific technical capabilities or research domains,